ukishore33/Analysing-IG-Clone-Database/README.md

 The dataset was used to extract information of users such as the five users who have been for longer period of time, a list of users who have never posted, total number of posted users and average number of posts every user posts, top 5 most used hashtags,  list of users who have liked every single photo, a list of users who have never commented on any photo or have commented on every photo.

-#### The link of jpeg file attached below contains ER diagram of the tables used in this project
+#### The link of jpeg file attached below contains ER diagram of the tables used in this project.
 [ER Diagram](https://github.com/ukishore33/Analysing-IG-Clone-Database/blob/main/ER%20Diagram%20of%20IG%20Clone%20Database.jpeg)

-#### The link of Sql file attached below contains 9 queries using which we retrieve the lists asked by investors
+#### The link of Sql file attached below contains 9 queries using which we retrieve the lists asked by investors.
 [Analysis of IG Clone Database](https://github.com/ukishore33/Analysing-IG-Clone-Database/blob/main/Analysing%20IG%20Clone%20Database%20.sql)